Guest blog by The Vegan Bear

-Below is their response in full.
+Below is the RSPCA’s response in full.

-I have contacted DEFRA as they have suggested, but as of yet have heard nothing.
-I will try again and send them a link to the post so they can see the context and not just think I am looking to get in the Dog meat trade.
+I have contacted Defra as they have suggested, but as of yet have heard nothing.
+I will try again and send them a link to the post so they can see the context and not just think I am looking to get in the dog meat trade.
 I also replied to the RSPCA asking what methods they would class as ‘humane’ for killing my dog ready to eat.
 I will update if/when I get an answer.

 Be vegan… or I’ll eat your dog!